pat-earl/faculty-page/src/teaching/independent/networking-is/csc311_lab.md

 ## Deliverables

-* Exports of the labs from PT & GNS3
+* Individual exports of the labs from PT & GNS3.
-* Solution Manual for completing the lab(s). - Collaborative
+* Collaborative Solution Manual for completing the lab(s).